carlashley/ssidshuffle/README.md

 # Distribution
 A compressed zipfile is built in the `./dist/` folder, this is built with `#!/usr/bin/env python3` as the interpreter path, this interpreter must be able to import various `pyobjc` packages (`CoreWLAN`, `Foundation`, and `PyObjCTools.Conversion`).

+A standalone universal2 build is found in the `./dist/standalone/` folder, this is not fully test, be aware that due to the nature of how standalone installers built with `pyinstaller` work, there is an added time hit when running the standalone binary of several seconds.

 # Usage
 ```